han-xudong/pyCyberGear/README.md

 - Clear error and restore configuration
 - Get the current position, velocity, voltage, and current

+## Hardware Requirements
+To use pyCyberGear, you need the following hardware:
+- CyberGear motor
+- DR USB-to-CAN adapter
+- 24V10A power supply
+- Power board

 ## Installation
 The `pyCyberGear` package supports Python 3.9 through Python 3.12 on Windows and Linux.